 Once the ceramic tiles are removed, the next task is the cleaning of cement remains or adhesive.
 Using products that will be helpful for the cleaning is also a good idea.
 Methylene chloride products are some of the most helpful in the market during the cleaning process.
 Trying them will make your work very easy.

 Nevertheless, while using products with methylene chloride, you need to proceed with caution as it can interfere with your health and cause damage.
 To be more specific, the fumes can harm your body.
-Therefore, ensure that you have enough ventilation.
+Therefore, ensure that you have enough ventilation or consider wearing a face mask.
 Furthermore, make sure that your contact to the by-products is marginal.